richelbilderbeek/netmhc2pan/README.md

  * [epitope-prediction](https://github.com/jtextor/epitope-prediction): predicts
    IC50 values for MHC-I haplotypes

+### I am a non-academic user, can you help me obtain NetMHCIIpan?

+No.

+Note that I -the maintainer of this package- have the same problem.
+DTU will not make an exception, here is a quote from Morten Nielsen:

+> The university is very strict on these issues,
+> and we will not able able to grant you access to the tool
+> if you cannot provide an email address from an academic institution.
+> I am sorry about this.

 ## References

  * [1] Improved methods for predicting peptide binding affinity to MHC class II molecules.